christian-go3/christian-go3/README.md

 - 👋 Hi, I’m @christian-go3
-- 👀 I’m interested in Full-Stack web development.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Front-End web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 christian-go3/christian-go3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.